Arkul2023/SQL-Insight-Agent/README.md

 SQL Insight Agent is an AI-powered Natural Language to SQL (Text-to-SQL) system that enables users to query relational databases using plain English.
 The system leverages the NumbersStation/nsql-350M model to translate user queries into executable SQL statements and returns structured, human-readable responses.

 The solution is designed for scalable enterprise environments where non-technical stakeholders need secure, real-time access to structured data.
+Currently working on improving the Agent to make it scalable and ready for business use cases.

 **Tech Stack

-Python
+1) Python
-Hugging Face Transformers
+2) Hugging Face Transformers
-PostgreSQL
+3) PostgreSQL
-SQLAlchemy / Psycopg2
+4) SQLAlchemy / Psycopg2
-Sttreamlit
+5) Streamlit
-NumbersStation/nsql-350M
+6) NumbersStation/nsql-350M

-**Enterprise Capabilities

-Scalable architecture
-Clear separation of concerns
-Model abstraction layer (can replace with larger LLMs) Ready for integration with RAG pipelines
-Suitable for internal BI assistants

-**Use Cases

-Business Intelligence Assistants
-Internal Data Query Chatbots
-Self-service analytics platforms
-Database exploration for non-technical teams